 Voted up and shared on Facebook too.

 Bernie Ment from Syracuse, NY on May 25, 2013:

 I still got a kick out of parents reactions when they took their kids to see South Park: Bigger Longer and Uncut in the theater.
 So, to make sure I understand this, they didn't see that it was rated R, but because it was a cartoon, it had to be for kids, right?
 That was the same logic they used for Heavy Metal.
 Parents.
 Sheesh.
 They just never get it.

 Voted up!
 Thanks for the laughs!

-Mel Carriere from San Diego California on May 25, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on May 25, 2013:

 Were you a very impressionable youngster, or what?
 As a child I was traumatized by a great many movies, but nothing as tame as the fare you have listed here.
 I love Watership Down (the book, I admit), and Pan's Labyrinth is a good one too.
 There is nothing on here that I would have prohibited from my own children.
 Maybe I wasn't a very good Father, after all.
 Anyway, I like your writing style and a lot of your comments are amusing, which I find refreshing.

 Theophanes Avery (author) from New England on May 22, 2013:

 Yeah I agree... the violence in Pan's Labyrinth made me want to heave as an adult.
 I am reeeeally happy I didn't see it as a child!
 I mean I still remember being horrified by Medusa's beheading in Clash of the Titans when cold tomato soup pours out of her paper mache neck hole...
 Pan's Labyrinth was so much more real - I think it would have left many scars!

 Carlo Giovannetti from Puerto Rico on May 22, 2013: